david-sai/bruin-bowl/README.md

 The original inspiration for our project is Quiz Bowl, an academic trivia competition that, like the essential gameplay of our project, awards points based on the speed of the participant’s response.
 In this project, we also provided a variety of features that adapt aspects of Quiz Bowl to an appropriate web-based equivalent.

-For example, the <u>leaderboard</u> displays scores to bolster competition.
+For example, the leaderboard displays scores to bolster competition.

 ![Leaderboard display screenshot](./bruin-bowl/public/Readme-Screenshots/LeaderboardDisplay-Screenshot.png)